 14. The satisfaction of saying you’re a business owner.
 You will be proud to say this is my company.

 15. Go cubicle free.
 Entrepreneurs have total freedom to roam, create, delegate and work.
 There are no cubicles or desks to be tied to all day.

 16. No one to blame.
 When you are an entrepreneur, there is no finger-pointing when something goes not the way you want.
 You will know that every decision that is made is made by you.
 As

 17. Not feeling undervalued.
-You start your business, so you know your not undervalued.
+You start your business, so you know you’re not undervalued.
 You know you have to make the business better.

 18. You create something from nothing.
-Every business starts as an idea.
+Every business starts with an idea.
 You get to create it from the ground up.

 19. You have opportunities to make a better mousetrap.
 Have an idea to make something better or more efficient?
 Make it happen!